 - Allocating funding to your supports

-What are the different types of support coordination?
+What are the different types of support coordination funded supports?

-Because everyone is different, there are also different levels of support coordination.
+Because everyone is different, there are also different levels of support coordination in your NDIS plan.
 There are three tiers of support coordination available depending on how much or little assistance you’d like: